Jewelry Trade Shows: Security for Before, During and After

 Before the Tradeshow

-- If you can’t have it shipped, immediately utilize the vaults at the location of the trade show – never trust that your hotel safe will suffice.
+- If you can’t have it shipped, immediately utilize the vaults at the location of the trade show – do not trust that the safe in your hotel room will suffice.

 During the Tradeshow